JoshuaKoh/async-werewolf/roles.md

 The possessor of the Amulet of Protection will be magically spared from death by any means except suicide - once.
 After the Amulet has worked its magic, it turns to dust.
 The Moderator will inform the Amulet's owner of their special status at the start of the game.
 The Amulet protects against only ONE death.
 If the holder is the target of multiple attacks during the same game phase, only one of them will be prevented, which will undoubtedly translate into the holder's demise.

+## Aura Stone

+The possessor of an Aura Stone may use it once at night (including the night 0 that happens at the same time as day 1) to pick 3 other players.
+If any of those players have an evil alignment, the ball reveals "evil".
+If all are good, the ball reveals "human".
+The stone cannot be traded, and once used crumbles to dust.
+If the stone is used after the 2nd night, it can only target two players, rather than three.

 ## Coffee

 The possessor of the Coffee may use it to restore a once-per-game ability to themselves.
 The Moderator will inform the Coffee owner of their special status at the start of the game.
 It is possible to give Coffee to other players.
 If you want to do this, let the Moderator know who you want to give the Coffee to.

+## Crsyal Ball

+The possessor of a Crystall Ball may use it at night (including the night 0 that happens at the same time as day 1) to pick 3 other players.
+If any of those players race other than human, the ball reveals "non-human".
+If all are human, the ball reveals "human".
+The ball cannot be traded, and once used crumbles to dust.
+If the ball is used after the 2nd night, it can only target two players, rather than three.

 ## Wolfsbane

 The possessor of Wolfsbane will be magically spared from death by wolf attacks, once.
 The Moderator will inform the Wolfsbane owner of their special status at the start of the game.